 Workplace Charging Scheme

-Noexisting EV needed
+Existing EV needed

 Selecting a workplace charging point

 Most workplace installations select wall-mounted units as they are typically cheaper to install.
-The alternative is a post, which are good on-street options but usually have higher installation costs due to the need to get the electricity to the post under the ground.
+The alternative is a post, which are good options but usually have higher installation costs due to the need to get the electricity to the post under the ground.

 The majority of manufacturers offer some form of back-office support to report on energy use, charge point use and CO2 impact.
 The level of assistance varies and can usually be tailored as a package for the company buying the service, from basic maintenance to full network support.

-Likewise, a 22kW double-headed post unit costs £1,500-£4,500 (inc WCS Grant), while a fully installed rapid charge unit can cost up to £35,000.
+Likewise, a 22kW double-headed post unit costs £2,500 – £5,000 (inc WCS Grant), while a fully installed rapid charge unit can cost up to £35,000.
 Once a suitable unit has been selected, the installer will be able to give a quote for the unit and installation costs.
-As with other business infrastructure projects, it is recommended that businesses obtain a couple of quotes.
+As with other business infrastructure projects, it is recommended that businesses obtain a few quotes.

 Additional regional and targeted charging schemes

 Applications are assessed on criteria including whether there is currently an EV fleet to support, if public access to the point(s) would be possible, and how many users the point is likely to have.
 This is then given a priority rating of High (100%), Medium (75%) or Low (50%), with funding allocated accordingly.
 Contact firstname.lastname@example.org for more information.

 Zero Carbon World

-All the installers on the Business Installer Tool have requested to be added as they focus on installing charge points for businesses.
-The installers are all “OLEV accredited” for domestic installations.
+All the installers listed on the Business Installer Tool have requested to be added as they focus on installing charge points for businesses.
+The installers are all “OZEV accredited” for installations.